Murder at the Vicarage Broiled Beef

 Christie has a good way of bringing characters to life, filling them with quirks and speech patterns that make them spring off the page.
 From nosy Miss Marple, to the well-intentioned Vicar, the all-business-let's-get-this-over-with Inspector Slack, the pretending-to-be-an-idiot-beautiful-but-soulless Lettice, Christie paints a vivid portrait of country life.

-Enjoy and Be Blessed
+...moreEnjoy and Be Blessed

 It's no mystery that I am no aficionado of Miss Marple's, but with Murder at the Vicarage, her very first adventure, I found myself gradually warming toward her in a way I didn't expect.
 This happened, I believe, because in this novel Miss Marple is no

-It's no mystery that I am no aficionado of Miss Marple's, but with Murder at the Vicarage, her very first adventure, I found myself gradually warming toward her in a way I didn't expect.
+"My dear young man, you underestimate the detective instinct of village life.
+In St. Mary Mead every one knows your most intimate affairs.
+There is no detective in England equal to a spinster lady of uncertain age with plenty of time on her hands."It's no mystery that I am no aficionado of Miss Marple's, but with Murder at the Vicarage, her very first adventure, I found myself gradually warming toward her in a way I didn't expect.
 This happened, I believe, because in this novel Miss Marple is no different from the multitude of gossip old ladies inhabiting the peaceful country village of St Mar Mead, except that she is, uncannily, way more brilliant than sharp than any of them.
 She is a busybody through and through, the kind of woman who constantly keeps an eye on the window to see who comes and who goes, the neighbour everyone would hate and dream of killing.
 She is a complete and utter pain in the neck–unless you need her to solve some homicide.

 What else can I say?
 Just another regular, plain day in regular, plain St. Mary Mead.

-Yes?
+...moreYes?
 I inquired.

 She used to say, 'The young people think the old people are fools--but the old people know the young people are fools!'"
 (PG.
 282)